Through Any Window Baby Blanket

 My old camera is terminally broken and I’m waiting on a replacement through the mail.
 As soon as I get my new camera I will post a few pictures in a tutorial.
 If you’re having trouble, I’m sure others are also.

 Maybe a better photo of round three would help.
-There’s a detailed photograph of the center of this blanket in the blog post here: http://thekidneybean.wordpress.com/2007/11/28/round-and-round/
+There’s a detailed photograph of the center of this blanket in the blog post here: https://thekidneybean.wordpress.com/2007/11/28/round-and-round/

 This blanket is really just a variation on the Giant Granny Square blankets out there.
 I like Bev’s found here: http://www.bevscountrycottage.com/granny-lg.html